Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 ![Creating a One-on-One Interactive Video Meeting Web Tool Using Agora](https://www.agora.io/en/wp-content/uploads/2021/04/1-to-1-interactive-meeting-video-call-on-web-2.png)

-This will be a plain JavaScript-powered tutorial that doesn’t include any frameworks.
-We will be using a [SASS compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to convert an SCSS file into a CSS file.
+This will be a simple JavaScript-powered tutorial that doesn’t include any frameworks.
+We will use a [SASS compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to convert an SCSS file into a CSS file.

 We also will be using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to start our project.